 Some have asked us, why not just go on vacation for a month or two?
 Why sell our home, quit our jobs and travel for so long?
 To answer that question, we should explain what we hope our kids to gain from this.
 We want to facilitate their curiosity, and give them perspective of the bigger and wider world outside of their backyards.
 We want them to learn to question and think critically, to welcome challenges, embrace the different, the unusual and the unknown.
 To learn to trust their instincts and not be afraid to take reasonable risks.
 To learn resiliency and accept failure as growth....and as a result, humbly experience all this earth has to offer, all the splendors AND the flaws; and in some way learn how to meaningfully contribute to it, even in the smallest of ways.
 No pressure kids!
 We realize that at the current ages of 6 and 8, these are lofty life goals indeed.

 World-schooling encompasses all of the above.
 We weren't familiar with this term until we began planning our trip with our kids' education in mind.
 In short, it is essentially like taking the kids on the biggest field trip of their lives and learning about the world beyond academics.
-Our kids are registered with a B.C. funded, distance/distributed learning program to guide us on our world-schooling journey.
+Our kids are enrolled in a B.C. funded, distributed learning program to guide us on our world-schooling journey.

 We hope that by sharing our story, it will inspire families out there to seek their own adventures, big and small, near and far...whether it's an overnight camping trip or flying overseas.
 Our aim isn't to reach the masses or tick items off a bucket list as we go.
 We don't really have one!
 We also don't intend on making photography a focal point.
 No go-pros, selfie sticks, drones, etc. The idea is to go slowly, without a fixed itinerary, take only carry-ons and hit affordable destinations.
 SIMPLICITY is key for us, traveling as a family.